pcampeti/CMBSCAT/README.md

 ```

 ## Usage
-You can then set generate a new dataset of CMB systematics maps by doing:
+You can generate a new dataset of CMB systematics maps by doing:

 ```python
 from cmbscat import cmbscat_pipe